Wyoming Whiskey Trip Reports

 Let's get back to our summer approach

 There are a series of switchbacks by Spalding Falls and even more switchbacks above the falls.
+It's considered bad form and a safetly hazard to

 The photographer is by the spring water feeding Spalding Falls and its arteries....